nraynaud/FusedCura/README.md

  to teach the location of the curaengine executable.
 It should be located next to the Cura executable in the installation directory (/Applications/Ultimaker Cura.app/Contents/MacOS/CuraEngine on macos).

+## Contact
+You can contact me about this project with the issue tracker.

 ## TODO:
+    - recall last used settings
     - per model settings
     - meshes (ironically)
     - direct connection to the printer's web interface

 ## Written by
-Nicolas Raynaud,
+Nicolas Raynaud (nraynaud@gmail.com)

-Software contractor for hire.
+Remote software contractor for hire.